LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAResetSMSAuthByToken-delete-">MFA Reset SMS Authenticator by Token (DELETE)</h4>
  This API resets the SMS Authenticator configurations on a given account via the access token.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/sms-authenticator/mfa-reset-sms-authenticator-by-token/)

 ```java